-Click on the link to see a full list of all books in Oxford Reference.
-The list of books on Oxford Reference can then be refined by selecting the following options in the left-hand table of contents:
+Click on the link to see a results page filtered by books in Oxford Reference.
+Refine further by selecting the following options in the left-hand table of contents:

-- By reference type – choose to see only books from Subject Reference, Quotations, English Dictionaries, or Bilingual Dictionaries
+- Reference Type – Find only books from Subject Reference, Quotations, English Dictionaries, or Bilingual Dictionaries

-- By content set – choose to see only books from Quick Reference or from Reference Library (for more information please visit About)
+- Content Set – Find books within the collections you subscribe to: Quick Reference or Reference Library (for more information, please visit About)

-- Type all, or part of, a book title into the quick search box (e.g. ‘english literature’), press go, and tab to book view to see all books with ‘english literature’ in their title, or description
+- Type all, or part, of a book title into the quick search box (e.g. ‘english literature’).
+Press Enter.
+Tab to book view to see all books with ‘english literature’ in their title, or description

-- Click a subject from the subject browse panel at the top of the page (e.g. Music), which displays all entries in that subject area, and tab to book view to see all books in that subject
+- Click a subject from the subject browse panel at the top of the page (e.g. Music), which displays all entries in that subject area.
+Tab to book view to see all books in that subject

-- Click a reference type from the reference type browse panel at the top of the page (e.g. Subject Reference), which displays all entries in that reference type, and tab to book view to see all books in that reference type
+- Click a reference type from the reference type browse panel at the top of the page (e.g. Subject Reference, Bilingual Dictionaries, etc).
+Tab to book view to see books in that reference type

 Every book has a book home page displaying bibliographic information, a browse list of all its entries, a contents list of any available front and end matter such as contributor information and appendices, and a ‘search within this work’ box.
 See for example A Dictionary of Critical Theory.